Written by Gabriel RomioUpdated on May 28, 2026

 Advanced reporting (BigQuery)

 Ready for a More Flexible Phone Plan?
-Upgrade from Google Voice and save on monthly costs.
+Switch from Google Voice and get more for less.

 Google Voice’s entry-level plan offers basic call functionalities at an affordable rate of $10 per user/month.
 It serves very small businesses (up to 10 users) focused on domestic operations without international operations.